 - Faster, more accurate, stronger cuts (everything we’ve asked for)

-- Easy to use touch interface
+- Easy-to-use touch interface

 - Cheaper than the Cricut Maker (for arguably more machine)

-- Most powerful Silhouette machine reviewed
+- The most powerful Silhouette machine reviewed

 - Not compatible with older tools (but for a good reason)